fsaris/EspHome-AwoX-BLE-mesh-hub/README.md

 When setup the component will scan for AwoX BLE mesh devices and publish [discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery) messages for each device on MQTT.
 When using HomeAssistant the device will show up under the MQTT integration.
 And you can (re)name the devices there.

+In case of using a WLAN with hidden SSID, mind to use the multiple netowrk option, to define the hidden variable of the wifi network: [Connecting to Multiple Networks](https://esphome.io/components/wifi.html#connecting-to-multiple-networks)

 ### Requirements
 - ESP32 module
 - ESPHome 2022.12.0 or newer